nmtkpbic/nmtk/README.md

 ###Installation Instructions

-The installation of this tool is predicated on an understanding of basic systems administration skills, as well as some knowledge surrounding configuring a web server (such as Apache.)
+The installation of this tool expects you to have an understanding of basic systems administration skills, as well as some knowledge surrounding configuring a web server (such as Apache.)

+The instructions below presume that you are logged in to a non-root account ($USER) that has "sudo" privileges (e.g. in Ubuntu, by assigning $USER to the the "sudoers" group).
+While the instructions may be performed from a root account, doing so runs the risk of inadvertently leaving security holes.

  1. Checkout the existing code and change into the root directory of the repository.
      It is recommended that you use the commands below to accomplish this task:

   ```
   sudo mkdir -p /var/www/vhosts/$(hostname --fqdn)